cNille/scentenced/README.md

 # SCENTENCED
 SCENTENCED to smell good.
 A website where you can store your reviews on perfumes, data about ingredients and store your recipes for perfumes

+Tips:
+- To play with ecto in iex.
+Run `iex -S mix`, then you can do `import Ecto.Query` and start playing.
+To get users run: Scentenced.Repo.all(Scentenced.Accounts.User)

 ## DevOps